vivazzi/bug_1_vite_select2/README.md

     at index.813ae237.js:31:5271
 ```

-AI try different ways to fix this bug, but all my attempts are failed.
+I try different ways to fix this bug, but all my attempts are failed.
 Has anybody ideas to decide this problem?
+Write your ideas to https://github.com/godbasin/vue-select2/pull/61 in comments.

 ## Different info